pytorch/audio/docs/source/build.ffmpeg.rst

 Build FFmpeg with NVDEC/NVENC support
 -------------------------------------

 Next we download the source code of FFmpeg 4.
 We use 4.4.2 here.
-Any version later than 4.1 should work with TorchAudio binary distributions.
-If you want to use FFmpeg 5, then you need to build TorchAudio after building FFmpeg.

 .. code-block:: bash